saksham132/saksham132.github.io/README.md

-## Incoming graduate student in Genome Sciences at University of Washington, Seattle, WA, USA
+## Incoming graduate student
+### Genome Sciences at University of Washington - Seattle

-# Education
+## 🎓 Education
-BTech., Mechanical Engineering, Indian Institute of Technology Kanpur, India (July 2023)
+B.Tech in Mechanical Engineering - **Indian Institute of Technology Kanpur** *Graduated with Distinction

+---

 ## 🧬 About Me